jlangch/venice/doc/readme/ext-xml.md

 # XML

-Parses an XML string into Venice data structures
+Parses an XML string into Venice data structures.

+Returns a tree of XML element maps with the keys :tag (XML element name), :attrs (XML element attributes), and :content (XML element content).

 ```clojure
 (do